JFK - SEL

 • Which airlines offer Wi-Fi service onboard planes from New York John F Kennedy Airport to Seoul?

-Asiana Airlines, American Airlines, Japan Airlines, and Thai Airways offer inflight Wi-Fi service on the New York John F Kennedy Airport to Seoul flight route.
+Asiana Airlines, American Airlines, Japan Airlines, Thai Airways, and Delta offer inflight Wi-Fi service on the New York John F Kennedy Airport to Seoul flight route.

 • Which aircraft models fly most regularly from New York John F Kennedy Airport to Seoul?